 The voice was direct, “You give them something to eat.”
-Did they hear right?
-They held their breath as they strained to hear the response.
+Did they hear correctly?
+They held their breath as they strained to listen to the response.
 And there it was again – instruction to gather what they could.

 Somehow, it was enough.
 5 loaves of bread and 2 fish filled 5,000 men, plus the women and children.
 And 12 baskets of food remained!

 One of my biggest takeaways from Teaching from Rest is the concept of bringing our baskets.
 In this section Sarah says:

 Just like the disciples, I see this huge throng of people to feed – this seeming impossibility.
 The shaping of souls and raising of children, the mopping of floors, washing of dishes, bandaging of scraped knees and hearts and worries, the teaching and admonishing and loving and doling out of myself.
 It’s all too much…

 But I have my little basket.
 I can read aloud pretty well.
 I’m good at organizing things on paper.
 I can make a decent pot of chili and I know how to push a vacuum.
 I love my children with all of my being… It’s just a couple loaves of bread and a few fish.

 If you are being asked to feed a multitude with a tiny basket of loaves and fish, then bring your basket.
 He starts with that.
 Just like the crowd in the wilderness, which had been faithfully following Jesus for days, sitting at His feet, savoring His words, seeking Him earnestly, we do the same.
 We bring our basket – whatever talents, skills, abilities we have – and we seek Him with everything we are…

 Surrender everything.
 Bring your loaves and your fish, even if you think them completely insufficient.
 They are insufficient.
 You are insufficient.
 But His grace is not.
 God is not limited by objective reality.

 – Sarah Mackenzie, Teaching from Rest